Getting publicity for cannabis-related stories and corporations is difficult.

 “Whatever you assert, 50 Shades of CBD,” Somerset teases.

 As a kind of conclusion for this first item, high-quality-selling ebook creator, coping with the editor of Green Chip Stocks, and Benzinga Cannabis columnist Jeff Siegel recommends you “do not communicate crap about different companies in an attempt to make your organization seem superior.
 If your product or service is superior, you don’t need to criticize your opposition for me to figure it out.
-Plus, it’s simply in negative taste and makes me question your motives.”
+Plus, it’s in negative taste and makes me question your motives.”

 2) Not Knowing About The Reporter’s Work And Their Beat